gferreira/xTools4/Docs/_reference/glyphs/metrics/copy-width.md

 ---
 title     : copy width
 layout    : page
+permalink : /reference/dialogs/glyphs/metrics/copy-width
 ---

 Copy widths from selected glyphs to the same glyphs in another font or layers.